humblelistener/humblelistener.github.io/_drafts/Recipe for High Performance Teams.md

 ## Word of caution

-You know what, it is not that you can create such teams just like that - like one day I walk into my office and with my new realisation over the weekend reading a LinkedIn post, I will today create a high performance team. we all know that.
+You know what, it is not that you can create such teams just like that - like one day I walk into my office and with my new realisation over the weekend reading a LinkedIn post, I will today create a high performance team.
+We all know that it does not work that way.

-So, I thought it with more breaking down and highlight parts of this mantra and share my experience.
+So, lets get to it.

 ## Signifance of Clear Goal